-Doctor's Notes on Brown Recluse Spider Bite
+Doctor's Notes on Brown Recluse Spider Bites

 Brown recluse spiders are small, yellow to tan, non-hairy spiders with a characteristic violin pattern on the back of the cephalothorax (the body part where the legs attach).
 These spiders are not aggressive and bite only when threatened, but their venom is extremely poisonous and causes tissue death in the area of the bite.